-Sept 15-Oct 31
+Sept 12-Oct 31

 The class will be divided into "exploration groups" of 4 members (no more than 5) for two one-hour sessions discussing each other's cultural and spiritual development.
 These discussions will help students to process their own experiences in preparation for writing their unfamiliar worship service observation/analysis paper.
-It is recommended that these meetings take place by October 31 so that the students have a full month free to write their observation/analysis paper.
+These meetings are to take place by October 31 so that the students have a full month free to write their observation/analysis paper.